2 members of R&B band Tower of Power hit by train, injured

 Garibaldi has been with the group since 1970.
 Van Wageningen is substituting as bass player.

-Without identifying them, the Oakland Fire Department said earlier that two pedestrians were hit by a passenger train at Jack London Square about 7:30 p.m. and taken to a hospital.
+Without identifying them, the Oakland Fire Department said that two pedestrians were hit by a passenger train at Jack London Square about 7:30 p.m.
+Thursday and taken to a hospital.

 The accident was near Yoshi's, a jazz and R&B club where the group had been scheduled to play two shows Thursday night.
 Both were canceled.